cmeggs0/til/_posts/22-05-01-ajax-time.md

 2. Add format.js to relevant action in controller
 3. Create JS response template
 4. Find or add unique ids to the html element that you are going to grab onto
+    - Think about which template is being rendered, look through forml to see if there are partials, then use html inspect to find the particular element that you need to grab
     - .append and .prepend add children to the selected element
     - .before and .after add siblings
     - Use the console to see where the element will be added